Ultrasound uses high-frequency sound waves and their echoes to create images

 Schedule an ultrasound appointment

-For your convenience, ultrasounds are offered at four locations throughout
+For your convenience, ultrasounds are offered at five locations throughout

 Boulder and Broomfield counties: